Home » Fundamental Analysis

 We should note that the Non-Manufacturing report has a more notable impact on Forex pairs’ daily price movement, because the services sector accounts for nearly 80% of the US Gross Domestic Product, while the industrial segment – for about 19%.
 Another interesting tendency is that the Non-Manufacturing report causes a more muted impact on the market right after it is published, but it triggers considerable movement on a daily basis.
 Both reports by the ISM include a number of underlying components that require more time to be examined, so that investors can assume what the Federal Reserve’s policy decision may be based on those data prints.
 Both ISM reports also include a closely watched employment component that ensures a preliminary insight into the US labor market before the release of the Non-Farm Payrolls report.
 Therefore, it is considered as a leading indicator.

 Over the past several decades, some indicators have seen an increase in their significance due to shifts in the state of the US economy, while the importance of others has decreased drastically.
 In the 1990s, one of the most notable market-moving indicators was the US trade balance report.
 Currently, however, it is not among the top 10 by significance.
 The trade balance report may be closely watched if a country is recording persistently large trade deficits.
-Yet, with the change of macroeconomic conditions, market focus will set on different data prints – ones that are more indicative of the pace of economic recovery.
+Yet, with the change of macroeconomic conditions, market focus will set upon different data prints – ones that are more indicative of the pace of economic recovery.

 In the years after the 2008-2009 financial crisis, the Federal Reserve tied the scale back of its monthly asset purchases to US labor market health.
 Even as the central bank started to reduce quantitative easing, FOMC members pledged to maintain interest rates at all-time low levels until the rate of unemployment drops to a sustainable low level.
-That is the reason why consumer sentiment indicators also have a sizeable effect on the US Dollar.
+That is the reason why consumer sentiment indicators also have a sizable effect on the US Dollar.
 They are leading indicators pointing to household spending trends.

 Central banks’ monetary policy and its impact on the Forex market